david-dick/firefox-marionette/README.md

 See the [release](https://metacpan.org/pod/Firefox::Marionette#release) method for an alternative for manually specifying all the [mouse\_up](https://metacpan.org/pod/Firefox::Marionette#mouse_up) and [key\_up](https://metacpan.org/pod/Firefox::Marionette#key_up) methods

+## profile\_directory

+returns the profile directory used by the current instance of firefox.
+This is mainly intended for debugging firefox.
+Firefox is not designed to cope with these files being altered while firefox is running.

 ## property

 accepts an [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the first parameter and a scalar attribute name as the second parameter.
 It returns the current value of the property with the supplied name.
 This method will return the current content, the [attribute](https://metacpan.org/pod/Firefox::Marionette#attribute) method will return the initial content.